tpremoli/posterise.it/README.md

 Polaroidizer is a simple web app that takes advantage of Spotify APIs in order to generate Pinterest-style polaroid posters, quickly and efficiently.

 ## Prerequisites:
-In the root directory run:
+In the root directory (/Spotifier) run:

     pip install -r requirements.txt

-Beyond that, npm package manager is necessary to run the javascript libraries:
+Beyond that, npm package manager is necessary to run the javascript libraries.
+In /Spotifier/Frontend:

     npm init -y
     npm i webpack webpack-cli --save-dev